danielang2020/ats/README.md

 - every symbol's market data must be kept only one version.
 - microservice means seperating infrastructure as well, not just service code.
 - CUD should be in only one database, and then synchronize data to sharding database for R.
-- cache service just provide specific key query with lur strategy, don't provide like query or permanent store.
+- cache service just provide specific key query with lur strategy, don't provide like function query or permanent store. if want to use key-value database, just choose sth like DynamoDB.
 - nosql store config info
 - request parameters must be checked strongly
 - before production, list all points that should be monitored, every monitor has automatically handle as possible as we can.